'Food shocks' increasing in frequency over last five decades, report says

-NEW YORK, Jan 28 (Thomson Reuters Foundation) - Food shocks, or sudden losses of crops, livestock or fish, due to the combination extreme weather conditions and geopolitical events like war, increased from 1961 to 2013, said researchers at The University of Tasmania in a report released Monday.
+NEW YORK (Thomson Reuters Foundation) - Food shocks, or sudden losses of crops, livestock or fish, due to the combination extreme weather conditions and geopolitical events like war, increased from 1961 to 2013, said researchers at The University of Tasmania in a report released Monday.

 Researchers saw a steady increase in shock frequency over each decade with no declines.